hbctraining/Intro-to-scRNAseq/lessons/02_SC_generation_of_count_matrix.md

 - simple cells (RBCs, etc.) expressing few genes
 - cells that failed for some reason

 These excess barcodes need to be filtered out of the sequence data prior to read alignment.
 To do this filtering, the 'cellular barcode' and the 'molecular barcode' are extracted and saved for each cell.
-For example, if using 'umis' tools, the information is added to the header line for each read, with the following format:
+For example, if using `umi-tools`, the information is added to the header line for each read, with the following format:

     @HWI-ST808:130:H0B8YADXX:1:1101:2088:2222:CELL_GGTCCA:UMI_CCCT
     AGGAAGATGGAGGAGAGAAGGCGGTGAAAGAGACCTGTAAAAAGCCACCGN